Biggest IV Change: Day-Over-Day 30D ATM Implied Volatility Movers

 What is IV crush?

-IV crush is the sharp drop in implied volatility that typically follows a scheduled event (earnings, FDA decision, FOMC) as the event-premium priced into options collapses.
-It is why selling options into a known event and closing after is a common premium-harvesting setup — and why buying options into an event requires the realized move to exceed what the inflated IV already priced in.
+IV crush is the sharp drop in implied volatility that typically follows a scheduled event (earnings, FDA decisions, FOMC meetings, macro releases) as the event-premium priced into options collapses once the uncertainty resolves.
+It is why selling options into a known event and closing after is a common premium-harvesting setup; the seller benefits from the IV contraction even if the underlying barely moves.
+It is also why buying options into an event requires the realized move to exceed what the inflated IV already priced in.
+The bar for breakeven is higher than the apparent strike distance suggests.

 Why 30-day ATM IV?